nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `listing add 2 t/HDB a/Adam street, block 456, #03-03` : Adds a listing for the client with index 2 in PROperty.

 <div markdown="block" class="alert alert-primary">
-:bulb: Recommended Window Size<br> For the best experience, use PROperty at full screen on your PC.
+:bulb: Recommended Window Size

+For the best experience, use PROperty at full screen on your PC.
 </div>

 Refer to the [Features](#features) below for details of each command.